qanm237/test1_Jenkins/sfmc.md

 # SFMC API description
 This is an API which extract data from marketing cloud website and pushes it to bigquery

 **There are 6 possible endpoints for this service.
-These endpoints are triggered through cloud sheduler HTTP post method.
-Below table describes endpoints:**
+These endpoints are triggered through cloud sheduler HTTP post method.Payload consists of :**

+* load_type :This is the type of load.
+It can be "Incremental" or "historical"
+* start_date :start date for which you want to pull data.
+* count :number of records you want to pull

+**Endpoints**

 ### /load_click_events